OpenCV/repaint/REQUIREMENT.md

 ##Goals

-The objective of this project is to build a canvas and provide neat way to create, color, move rectangles.
+The objective of this project is to provide an easy way to create, color and move rectangles.

-**Notes:**
+> Notes:
 A canvas let's us build 2D shapes which are scriptable and dynamic.
 It is a low level, procedural model that updates a bitmap and does not have a built-in scene graph.